pixel-studi0s/Tree/README.md

 Tree: Your Cloud, Your World
 ====
-Tree is a Dropbox or Google Drive open source alternative that you can host on either a web server or on one of our servers.
-(Currently in progress)
+Tree is a open source file web server used either on a private network or on one of our dedicated servers.
+While being similar to apache, Tree is very flexible and user friendly so from people setting up home file servers to professional companies.

+Status: W.I.P
 =========================================================================================